hazelcast/hazelcast/hazelcast-documentation/src/StartingInstanceClient.md

 By default, Hazelcast uses Multicast to discover other nodes that can form a cluster.
 If you are working with other Hazelcast developers on the same network, you may find yourself joining their clusters under the default settings.
 Hazelcast provides a way to segregate clusters within the same network when using Multicast.
-Please see the FAQ item [How do I create separate clusters](#how-do-i-create-separate-clusters) for more information.
+Please see the [Creating Cluster Groups](#creating-cluster-groups) for more information.
 Alternatively, if you do not wish to use the default Multicast mechanism, you can provide a fixed list of IP addresses that are allowed to join.
 Please see the [Configuring TCP/IP Cluster section](#network-configuration) for more information.